 You will need to select tender meat cuts such as tenderloin or sirloin and trim all visible fat and remove all sinew.
-A typical person will eat about 0.2 kg of meat (about 6 to 7 onces).
+A typical person will eat about 0.2 kg of meat (about 6 to 7 ounces).

 Cut the pieces into bite-sized servings (i.e., 2 cm wide cubes or 3/4 inch wide) and blot your meat with paper towel or some other absorbent material.
 Always keep your meat refrigerated until you're ready to eat and if you're serving different types of meat, keep them separated to prevent contamination or salmonella.

 It's easier to heat up the oil on the stove but you have to be extremely careful when pouring the hot oil into the fondue pot.
 Fill the fondue pot to 1/2 or 2/3 of its capacity and ensure that it's located where it won't be knocked over.

 Everyone should be able to easily reach the pot to dip their forks into it.
 If your fondue pot has a handle, make sure that it's out of the way to prevent a sleeve from getting caught around it.
 If you are using an electric pot, make sure the cord is safely out of everyone's way.

 Heat up the oil until it reaches about 180 to 190 Celsius (about 350 to 375 Fahrenheit).
-If you don't have a deep-fying thermometer, you can test the oil temperature using a piece of bread.
+If you don't have a deep-frying thermometer, you can test the oil temperature using a piece of bread.
 Simply drop it into the oil when you think the temperature is right and wait to see how long it takes for the bread to turn golden brown and float back to the surface.
 If it's about 30 seconds or less, then your oil is ready.

 Your guests can now place a piece of meat on a fork and dip it into the hot oil.
 Your meat will cook within a minute or so.
 Be careful with chicken or meatballs to ensure that the meat is cooked through.

 Dip your cooled-off meat or veggies into one of your oil fondue dips and enjoy!

 Oil Fondue Recipes